 Janja Garnbret was born to climb.

-Despite an injury to her right shoulder, Garnbret started the bouldering final strongly and was the only climber to complete two of the first three climbs.
+She did it in style as the only climber to complete two of the first three climbs.

 By the time she walked up to the wall for the final time, she had already sealed the world title.

-And when the clock ran down on her last climb, she burst into tears overwhelmed by emotion.
+When the clock ran down on her last climb, she burst into tears overwhelmed by emotion.

 "This is what I was preparing for the whole season... this means a lot to me."